-As national economies evolve, overlap, and merge, the need to do business in a variety of cultures is an irreversible necessity.
-International corporations are increasingly searching for workers who are skilled, flexible, and able to adjust and apply their skills with the tact and sensitivity that will enhance business success internationally.
-Degrees with a cultural emphasis such as a MA in a regional study or a LLM in US law are essential to learning the specific skill sets needed to transcend cultural boundaries, but do not have a focus on cultural communications.
+As national economies evolve, overlap, and merge, the need to work with people from other cultures is an irreversible necessity.
+International corporations are increasingly searching for business management professionals who are skilled, flexible, and able to adjust and apply their skills with the tact and sensitivity that will enhance business success internationally.
+Degrees with a cultural emphasis such as an MA in a regional study or an LLM in US law are essential to learning the specific skill sets needed to transcend cultural boundaries, but do not have a focus on cultural communications.
 Increasing one’s personal worth in the global workforce is a difficult task in today’s hypercompetitive, interconnected economy; however, this task becomes more feasible through intercultural communication training.

 Culture has a large impact on how people conduct business; therefore, cultural implications are critical for succeeding in an international context.
-Lack of cultural sensitivity in business dealings can offend prospective or current clients, alienate employees who work in other locations across the globe, and have a negative effect on a company’s bottom line.
-Specific steps can be taken to improve intercultural communication skills that will enhance personal marketability.
+Lack of intercultural sensitivity in business dealings can offend prospective or current clients, alienate employees who work in other locations across the globe, and have a negative effect on a company’s bottom line.
+Specific steps can be taken to improve intercultural communication skills and cross cultural interactions that will enhance personal marketability.

 International affairs graduate programs work to remove cultural barriers by teaching analysis and interpretation for cross-cultural interactions, including the impact of culture on conflict and communication at various levels.
 Basic matters, such as what’s considered appropriate personal space and meeting etiquette, can have a major impact on the outcomes of business interactions.